brambozz/bramplot/README.md

 Ideally, the figures you export have exactly the width they will have in your document.
 This way, they don't have to be resized and font sizes stay exactly how you set them in python.
 Additionally, having titles and labels the same font size as the caption text looks best.
-The default setting in `bramplot` is a width of 3.176 inches, which is the image width in astandard Latex double column article class document.
+The default setting in `bramplot` is a width of 3.176 inches, which is the image width in a standard Latex double column article class document.
 The height is according to the golden ratio.
-If you know your desired figure width in inches and text size in pt, specify those with the function `set_sizes()`.
+If you know your desired figure width in inches and text size in pt, specify those with the function `set_size()`.
+Here are some examples of usage of the `plt.set_size()` function:

 **Specify only width for golden ratio**